Visit the Gold Fields Group website at www.goldfields.com

 We are also invested extensively in technical and engineering safety solutions, such as proximity detection and collision avoidance systems, while also deploying fit-for-purpose real time positioning and management systems.

 Khumbul’ekhaya, which is the Nguni word for “remember home”, is a CEO-led strategy on health and safety that has been developed by the Mineral Council’s CEO Zero Harm Forum to drive and sustain the mining industry’s pursuit of zero harm.
-Our Executive Vice President represents South Deep at this Forum.
+Our Interim CEO represents South Deep at this Forum.

 The emphasis on “home” in Khumbul’ekhaya directly acknowledges that fatalities have the greatest impact on loved ones at home and encourages employees to bear these loved ones in mind as they go about their day-to-day tasks.
 Importantly, the programme places equal emphasis on health and safety.